AlgoMaster Logo

 Rvalue References (&&)

-The previous lesson introduced move semantics as a way to transfer guts instead of copying them.
-This chapter is about the language machinery that makes that work, the T&& syntax called an rvalue reference, the three value categories the compiler tracks for every expression, and the overload resolution rules that decide which constructor or assignment your code actually calls.
-We'll also revisit std::move and show that it's not a special operation at all, it's a one-line static_cast.
-Forwarding references look identical (T&&) but only appear in deduced contexts and behave very differently, which is the job of a later lesson.
+The previous lesson introduced move semantics as a way to transfer contents instead of copying them.
+This chapter covers the language machinery that makes that work: the T&& syntax called an rvalue reference, the three value categories the compiler tracks for every expression, and the overload resolution rules that decide which constructor or assignment the code actually calls.
+It also revisits std::move and shows it is not a special operation, but a one-line static_cast.
+Forwarding references look identical (T&&) but only appear in deduced contexts and behave differently, which is the job of a later lesson.

 Premium Content